-Beyond that, the only real difference from the original is the inclusion of words like 'ponce' and 'tasty' and 'leave it aaaht', though not usually in correct sentences.
+Beyond that, the only real difference from the original is the inclusion of words like "ponce" and "tasty" and "leave it aaaht", though not usually in correct sentences.
 Much of the dialogue sounds like it was designed by pinning Eastenders transcripts on a dart-board, then going down to the pub to try and remember what they were.
-Your first contact for instance tells you "I'm the monkey and you're the cheese-grater," while the second informs you "In a couple of years I'll be taking over the whole bread basket and if you've got that special summfink you can too, now stop loafing around."
+Your first contact for instance tells you, "I'm the monkey and you're the cheese-grater," while the second informs you, "In a couple of years I'll be taking over the whole bread basket and if you've got that special summfink you can too, now stop loafing around."

 The light conversion continues in all the obvious places.
-When you die, you're told 'YOU'RE BROWN BREAD' because
+When you die, you're told "YOU'RE BROWN BREAD" because

 brown bread is shit it's slang for 'dead', and you don't get arrested by the police so much as nicked by the rozzers.
 But they still let you back out on the street after shooting a rocket launcher at a tour bus, without even checking if you can do the secret handshake or have what's left of your trousers at half-mast.
 Realism?
 Pah.
 It's a game with lives .
 The cars do however finally drive on the right side of the road.
 Which is to say, the left side of the road.
 That's a massive improvement for the five seconds or so you actually spend obeying the rules.
 Like a great big Nigel.
 Called Julian.

-...and after that point, it's standard GTA.
+And after that point, it's standard GTA.
 Not surprising.
 It was an expansion pack, after all.

 But what if London had taken its place amongst the holy trinity of GTA cities, and been a true candidate for full-3D greatness?
-There are reasons to leave it out... sorry... leave it aaaaht of the running, like giving Rockstar the freedom to create whatever they want every console generation, but surely London, the very cradle of civilisation-with-an-s, deserves another chance?
+There are reasons to leave it out, sorry, leave it aaaaht of the running, like giving Rockstar the freedom to create whatever they want every console generation, but surely London, the very cradle of civilisation-with-an-s, deserves another chance?
 Imagine the possibilities!

 Okay, so most of the driving would have to go.
 Driving around London is a stupid idea, which would need to be replaced with boosting characters' Oyster cards to travel on the Underground, or heading home to top-up at regular intervals.
 For getting around in a hurry, the game's leading scumbag would instead make proper use of a Boris Bike.
 It may not have the class of driving around in a tank, but on the bright side, it does mean the wages of sin don't have to be wasted on congestion charges.
 As your boss, Big Al "Da Crowbar" Killingsworth will explain, everyone's got to do their bit in the current recession.
 Tying into the GTA series' increasing use of anti-heroes, you can also take solace that while you may still be forcing your enemies into concrete shoes, you're doing it with a spectacularly low carbon footprint.

 Next, guns.
 Gone too, obviously, thanks to the UK's strict firearm policy.
 This will have a bit of a knock-on effect on the missions, but a new British sensibility to the combat will help.
-This time, you may not have a battle-tank or AK-47, but you will still be armed with all the standard weaponry expected of Her Majesty's Subjects, including cutting wit, biting sarcasm and a rusty shiv.
+This time, you may not have a battle-tank or AK-47, but you will still be armed with all the standard weaponry expected of Her Majesty's Subjects, including cutting wit, biting sarcasm, and a rusty shiv.
 The challenges ahead of you will be different, as you'd expect, but no less exciting—like figuring out how to get from Paddington to Camden while the Circle/District line is shut, driving a tour bus for extra money, carefully sneaking past drunken hen parties at midnight, and beating chuggers to death with a cricket bat.

 And the main game?
 Obviously, it'll be a full multiplayer experience, with all players starting out as those people who hand out fliers for dodgy sounding 'Learn To Speak English Good' schools on the Tottenham Court Road.
-Soon enough though, you're sucked into the depths of the London underworld, being forced to fight for your life against drug-crazed tramps, feeling the callous boots of the Old Bill on your face as you politely protest student fees on behalf of the local guv'ner's activist daughter, and even resort to eating dinner at Wetherspoons.
+Soon enough though, you're sucked into the depths of the London underworld, being forced to fight for your life against drug-crazed tramps, feeling the callous boots of the Old Bill on your face as you politely protest student fees on behalf of the local guvner's activist daughter, and even resort to eating dinner at Wetherspoons.
 But that's only the start of your problems!
 Soon you realise your ambitious boss is in league with foreign terrorists from overseas, and your past loyalties have made you all the lynchpins of a dastardly attempt to repatriate America via a co-ordinated strike on Buckingham Palace itself.
 Sneaking into the Tower of London to sabotage the day of the event by replacing the Crown Jewels with a Tesco-brand strudel seems like the obvious solution, until the Queen is blown up by an exploding dildo in an unrelated incident.
 The winner is the first to get to 1000 points.